jtgraham38/ContentOracle_AI_Chat/readme.txt

 = 1.1.0 =
 * Changed database prefix, and changed admin menu slugs.

+= 1.1.1 =
+* Modified similarity calculation to ensure compatibility with most databases.

 == Upgrade Notice ==
 = 1.0.0 =
 Upgrade notice for users of previous versions.

+= 1.1.0 =
+You will need to regenerate embeddings, and reset all settings, including your api key, since the database prefix changed.
+You can also use a database explorer to get you old exact settings back.

 == Screenshots ==
 1. This is the first screenshot.